singern5/se100/README.md

 # se100
 Learning coding... :)
 A repository for SE100 repository.
+Test.